Medical & Emergency Eye Care

 We utilize the latest in slit lamp examination with and without fundus lenses, binocular indirect ophthalmoscopy, visual field testing, optical coherence tomography, and electrodiagnostic testing to diagnose issues going on with your eyes.
 We treat most conditions medically but if needed we work with an awesome network of specialist to perform any advanced surgeries needed for treatment.

 Acting quickly during an emergency eye situation is critical.
-If you need emergency help, call Vision Source Fisher Eye Associates for immediate assistance and the option to page the doctor on call.
+If you need emergency help, call Vision Source Oviedo for immediate assistance and the option to page the doctor on call.
 Use your judgement but for serious eye injuries or issues get to an emergency room as soon as possible.